 Panic rose in him again.
-Who was this man?
+Who is this man?
 Lingering doubt crept in.
-Did he know what I did?
+Does he know what I did?

 Pulling another pair of gloves on, the man began to hum a tune.
 It was upbeat and merry, like he was enjoying himself.
 “The bible says we should crucify the flesh.”

 The pounding of Dele’s heart throbbed in his ears as the man fingers danced over an array of tools.
 He picked another nail, much bigger than the one pinning his other hand down.